Colposcopy Clinic

 About Our Service

-Women who have an abnormal screening test or who are recurrently HPV positive are referred to our Colposcopy Services by their Screening Test taker, usually a GP or Womens’ Health Specialist.
+Women who have an abnormal screening test or who are recurrently HPV positive are referred to our Colposcopy Clinic by their screening test taker, usually a GP or women’s health specialist.

-In Colposcopy, we aim to assess, sample, and treat an abnormality of the cervix where indicated.
+In our outpatient Colposcopy Clinic, we have a dedicated multidisciplinary team of nurses, doctors, healthcare assistants and clerical staff.
+At the clinic, we aim to assess, sample, and treat an abnormality of the cervix where indicated.

 Colposcopy is an examination that is carried out in the same way as a screening test.
 A doctor or nurse will look at your cervix using a colposcope.
 A colposcope is a camera with a zoom feature that can assess the cervix closely .
 This scope/camera stays on the outside of the body.
 During the examination, a liquid or dye may be applied to the cervix to help identify any changes to the cells and to decide if any treatment is needed.